rennaMAhcuS/homebrew-tools/README.md

 # Homebrew Tools (Tap)

-This repository contains Homebrew formulae for the tools needed.
+This repository contains Homebrew formulae for some tools that I use.

 ## Tools

 - **`dineroIV`**: Cache simulator by Mark D. Hill. [**Source code repository**](https://github.com/atos-tools/dineroIV)
+- **`i386-elf-binutils`**: A collection of binary tools for working with the `i386` architecture and ELF binaries. [**Source code repository**](https://ftp.gnu.org/gnu/binutils)
 - **`i386-elf-gcc`**: The cross-compiler targeting the `i386` architecture with ELF output, often used for writing operating systems or bare-metal programs. [**Source code repository**](https://ftp.gnu.org/gnu/gcc)
-- **`i386-elf-binutils`**: A collection of binary tools for working with the `i386` architecture and ELF binaries. [**Source code repository**](https://ftp.gnu.org/gnu/binutils)

 ## How do I install these formulae?